last modified: 21-FEB-2007 | catalog | categories | new | search | index |

 4. METHODS

-The program uses a Monte Carlo method to calculate average solid angle for source-detector geometries that are difficult to analyse by analytical methods.
-The values of solid angle are calculated to accuracies of typically better than 0.1%.
+The program uses a Monte Carlo method to calculate the average solid angle for source-detector geometries that are difficult to analyse by analytical methods.
+The values of solid angle are calculated to accuracies of typically better than 0.03%.
 The calculated values from the Monte Carlo method agree closely with those produced by polygon approximation and numerical integration by Gardner and Verghese, and others.

 top ]